learn-co-students/js-looping-and-iteration-map-lab-nyc-fe-061118/README.md

 You'll be writing three functions:
  * `lowerCaseDrivers` - this function takes an array of drivers, and returns an array of the drivers names in lowercase.
  * `nameToAttributes` - this function takes an array of drivers with their first and last name separated by a space, and returns an array of JavaScript objects with `firstName` and `lastName` attributes.
- * `attributesToPhrase` - this function takes an array of drivers as JavaScript objects and returns a string saying "name is from hometown" for each JavaScript object in the array.
+ * `attributesToPhrase` - this function takes an array of drivers as JavaScript objects and returns a string saying `"<NAME OF DRIVER> is from hometown"` for each JavaScript object in the array.

 ## Resources
 - [MDN: Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)